- Aliens in the Prime of Their Lives (2010)

 Watson decided to further his education at Mississippi State University in 1976 by majoring in English.
 During Watson’s first summer at Mississippi State, he wrote his first short story.
 In 1978, after graduating from Mississippi State with a bachelor’s degree in English, Watson enrolled at the University of Alabama where he pursued a Master of Fine Arts in creative writing and American Literature.
 He then moved to the Alabama gulf coast to work as a newspaper reporter for a couple of years.
 He also worked as an editor at the Montgomery Advertiser and spent a year in an ad agency before returning to Tuscaloosa to teach in 1988.
 He moved there with his wife and three-year-old son and taught creative writing at the University of Alabama.

-A new book, a novella and stories titled Aliens in the Prime of Their Lives, will be published by W.W.
+A novella and stories titled Aliens in the Prime of Their Lives was published by W.W.
 Norton (also the publishers of his first two books) in March 2010.
-These stories have been published in The Oxford American, The Yalobusha Review, Greensboro Review, Idaho Review, The New Yorker, and elsewhere.
+These stories were first published in The Oxford American, The Yalobusha Review, Greensboro Review, Idaho Review, The New Yorker, and elsewhere.

 A Review of The Last Days of the Dog-Men